joywying/Client-Side-Programming-Course/README.md

 # matching
 A matching card game.
 Click on two cards at a time, if they match they will disappear and so on.

+# stanfordmap
+Interactive map of Stanford University.
+Navigate using controls on the right and by clicking, dragging, and double clicking on the map.